dskow/dskow.github.io/_posts/2017-07-15-vs-cross-platform-dev-setup.md

 <img src="https://dskow.github.io/media/image18.png" width="436" height="97" />

-9. Relaunch emulator and verify internet.
+9. Relaunch the emulator and verify internet.

 <img src="https://dskow.github.io/media/image19.png" width="485" height="864" />

 # Run Visual Studio

-Now that everything is setup, Visual Studio 2017 can be started.
-The first time will ask for a sign in account which will:
+The first time starting Visual Studio 2017 will ask for an account which will:

 1. Provide the licensing of the versions of Visual Studio Professional and higher,
 2. Link your Visual Studio to visual studio online,